DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ```
 This is sometimes helpful, sometimes confusing.

-Here's good advice from one of our friends:  **If you find it confusing, don't do it!**  That's a general rule:  write code that's easy to understand.
+Here's good advice from a friend:  **If you find it confusing, don't do it!**  That's a general rule:  Write code that's easy to understand.
 Your friends will thank you.
-And you'll thank yourself when you come back later to your own code.
+And you'll thank yourself when you come back to your own code later.

 ## The `print()` function

 In the previous section, we calculated `z = x/y`, but Python simply computed the answer, it didn't report it back to us.
-If we want to verify the calculation, we need to tell Python to do so.
+That's standard.
+If we want to know the result of the calculation, we need to tell Python to report it back to us.
 The simplest way to do this is with the print function.
 The print function prints whatever we include in parentheses after the word print.
 If we want to print more than one thing, we separate them with commas.
-That's the general structure of functions in Python:  a name (in this case `print`) followed by inputs (known as "arguments") in parentheses that are separated from each other by commas.
+That's the general structure of **functions** in Python:  a name (in this case `print`) followed by inputs (known as "arguments") in parentheses that are separated by commas.

 If we want to verify the calculation of `z`, we could type `print(z)` in the IPython console.
+(If we're in the console, we could simply type `z`, but in other contexts we need the `print()` function.)
 The input and output look like this:
 ```
 In [7]: print(z)
 0.6666666666666666